Exploring the Modalities of Teeth Whitening

 Peroxide bleaching agents do not damage surfaces of existing composite fillings.
 While they are not bleached as teeth, some composite materials show some color alteration after bleaching procedures.
 In addition, the bond strength of restorative material to dentin and the flexural strength of dentin have been shown to be reduced after the use of higher concentrations of bleaching agents.

-In severe cases of dental staining, such as tetracycline stains, even a combination of power bleaching and professional teeth bleaching at home may not yield desirable results.
+In severe cases of dental staining, such as tetracycline stains of teeth, even a combination of power bleaching and professional teeth bleaching at home may not yield desirable results.
 In such cases, the only remedy to create a natural beautiful look is the placement of porcelain veneers.

 Since it is usually the dentin, underlying the relatively translucent and colorless dental enamel, that gives a tooth it's chroma, whitening agents need to penetrate the deeper surfaces of the tooth structure.
 Dental enamel is permeable due to the inter-prismatic spaces of its crystalline configuration.
 While it is not exactly known how peroxide leads to color change, it is widely assumed that a chemical reaction of hydrogen peroxide and organic chromophores (Marcovic I. et al, 2010).
 This so called Dominant Chromophore Effect Theory assumes that hydrogen peroxide is attracted to areas with high electron density, which is a property of chromatic molecules.
 Structural change of these molecules makes them "whiter," which in turn lightens the tooth.